NASA’s MAVEN Dodges Hurtling Mars Moon: Space Probe Avoids Crash By Seconds

 NASA took precautionary measures this week to avoid its MAVEN orbiter spacecraft becoming so much space junk as it and Mars’ speedy little moon Phobos were moving toward what appeared to be a point of intersection, space agency officials announced.
-Should the MAVEN spacecraft have maintained its appointed orbital movement, the tiny orbiter and the substantially larger moon may have attempted to occupy the same area of space at the same time, an occurrence that would have had an unfortunate outcome for the NASA science satellite.
+Should the MAVEN spacecraft have maintained its appointed orbital movement, the tiny orbiter, and the substantially larger moon may have attempted to occupy the same area of space at the same time, an occurrence that would have had an unfortunate outcome for the NASA science satellite.

 According to the Daily Mail, Flight controllers who operate the MAVEN (Mars Atmosphere and Volatile Evolution) spacecraft out of NASA’s Jet Propulsion Laboratory in Pasadena, California, sent the signal to the craft, which is orbiting Mars to study its atmosphere, to engage its engine to give itself enough momentum to steer clear of the hurtling potato-shaped rock that is Phobos, which measures about 10 by 14 miles by 11 miles (16 by 22.5 by 18 kilometers, respectively).
 Turning on the engine, called a “rocket motor burn” by NASA in its announcement, gave MAVEN an increase in acceleration of 1.3 feet per second (0.4 meters per second), just enough to push the space probe, which measures 37.5 feet (11.4 meters) at its widest, out of Phobos’ way.